Myanmar Coast Guard: Establishment

 Initiated by the Aung San Suu Kyi-led NLD government in 2018, the Myanmar Coast Guard was formally established on 6 October 2021 at Thilawa Port in Thanlyin by Min Aung Hlaing, the ruling junta of the country since the February coup.
 It operates under the Ministry of Defence, in close cooperation with the Myanmar Navy, the Ministry of Livestock, Fisheries and Rural Development, the Ministry of National Planning and Economic Development and the Myanmar Police Force.
 The new force's remit is to guard Myanmar's 1930 km of coastal territory and its territorial waters, which encompass 23,070 km2 and about 1000 islands.

+Vision

+To protect and safeguard the national maritime interests of the country, the safety and security of the marine environment, and To preserve and protect for law enforcement at sea from the main coastline to the exclusive economic zone, both from the sea and from the air.